RefNo | PR142 |

 Baptisms, 1879 - 2006 (PR142/1) Marriages, 1880 - 2020 (PR142/2) Banns, 1903 - 2007 (PR142/3) Confirmations, 1890 - 2019 (PR142/4) Preachers and Services, 1879 - 2015 (PR142/5)

-Other records (not listed):
+Other records (not listed) including:

 (Acc.
 1989/62) Parochial Church Council and Annual Meeting minutes, 1953-1974; pew rents, 1888-1917 (1 volume); chronological notes on the history of the church and parish, 1879-1931, by Canon Nicholls (vicar of St. John, 1913-1931) (part volume).
 Includes information on clergy, churchwardens, principal services, parish activities, the church and its fittings.

 (Acc.
-1993/111) Parochial Church Council and Annual Meeting minutes, 1974-1984; church Accounts, 1888-1917; newspaper cuttings relating to the parish and local affairs, 1886-1910 (4 volumes)
+1993/111) Parochial Church Council and Annual Meeting minutes, 1974-1987; church Accounts (various), 1884-1946; newspaper cuttings relating to the parish and local affairs, 1886-1910 (4 volumes)

 (Acc.
 1995/62) Architectural drawings for the rebuilding of the church, 1887; undated copy drawings of the tower; set of sixteen proposed designs for stained glass windows, early 20th century, with letter and two photographs, 19th - 20th cent.

-Copies of deeds, 1939 - 1967: 1) Copy of trust deed relating to freehold land in Benty Lane Tapton Hill, Sheffield: Rev. H. C. Foster and others in favour of the 36th Sheffield (St John's Church Ranmoor) Group of Boy Scouts, 1939.
+(Acc.
+2019/34) Copies of deeds, 1939 - 1967: 1) Copy of trust deed relating to freehold land in Benty Lane Tapton Hill, Sheffield: Rev. H. C. Foster and others in favour of the 36th Sheffield (St John's Church Ranmoor) Group of Boy Scouts, 1939.
 2) Conveyance of freehold property, 301 Lydgate Lane, Sheffield: Messrs P. Neill, W. H. Gray and S. S. Levich and Parochial Church Council of Parish of St John, Ranmoor to Sheffield Diocesan Trust and Board of Finance, 23 May 1967.

 Church faculty files, 1962 - 1982: 1) Renew electrical installation and reconstruction of church organ, 10 Dec 1962.
 2) Removal of carved oak chancel screen, 21 Mar and 17 Apr 1963.
 3) Installation of amplification equipment, 9 Nov 1965.
 4) Installation of bookstand, 10 Feb 1971.
 5) Moveable nave altar, 14 Jul 1982.